u7karshs/IITG_LAN/README.md

 Name=IITGlogin
 Comment=do this and that
 ```
-4. One can choose to create a startup application using the shortcut `Alt`+`F2` and run the
+5. One can choose to create a startup application globally for all users by saving the .desktop file in `/etc/xdg/autostart`.
+Check for the updated startup application by using the shortcut `Alt`+`F2` and run the `gnome-session-properties` command.
-   `gnome-session-properties` command.
-5. Alternatively, can use `lynx https://agnigarh.iitg.ac.in:1442/login?` in shell.
+6. Alternatively, can use `lynx https://agnigarh.iitg.ac.in:1442/login?` in shell.

 ## Future modifications 🔮
 1. Refactoring `underDevelopment.sh` that has logout feature `trap ctrl_c SIGINT`.